 You can use these techniques to shift your inner state, reduce fear, increase confidence, build enthusiasm etc. But like anything else, they only work if you use them

-Before delving into today's exercises, I want to make sure you put them in the right place in your mind.
+Before delving into today's mind power techniques, I want to make sure you put them in the right place in your mind.

 In an earlier article I shared an exercise on perceptual positions --the point of view from which you experience a situation.